New York First-Time Home-Buying Assistance Programs & Grants

 This program provides a forgivable loan of up to $100,000 toward the down payment or closing costs on a one- to four-family home, condo, or coop in New York City.

 To qualify, you must be a first-time homebuyer in New York, meet income eligibility requirements, and complete a homebuyer education program.
-You must make a down payment of at least 3% of the purchase price, with 1% of that coming from your own funds.
+You must make a down payment of at least 3% of the purchase price, sourced from their own funds.

 Contact a counseling agency for more information.